 How to restore an overwritten Artifact

-- From the Trash Can
+- Trash Can

 and within "0f" I have the following artifact:

-Once you find the overwritten artifact:
+After you have found the overwritten artifact:

-- Copy it outside the filestore
+- Copy it to a location outside of the Filestore.

-- Change its name from its current sha1 name to a new desired name.
+- Change its name from its current SHA-1 name to a new, desired name.

-The above mentioned Links are for Artifactory version 6.x.
+The above-mentioned Links are for Artifactory version 6.x.